motiv-labs/janus/README.md

 ### Docker

 The simplest way of installing janus is to run the docker image for it.
-Just check the [docker-compose.yml](ci/assets/docker-compose.yml) example and then run.
+Just check the [docker-compose.yml](ci/assets/docker-compose.yml) example and then run it.

 ```sh
 docker-compose up -d
 ```

-Now you should be able to get a response from the gateway, try the following command:
+Now you should be able to get a response from the gateway.

+Try the following command:

 ```sh
 http http://localhost:8080/